CampaignChain/campaignchain-docs/developer/cookbook/connect_a_new_online_channel.rst

 If you look into the *execute()* method above, you'll see that it begins by retrieving the required message from the CampaignChain database (using the message identifier).
+It then uses CampaignChain's CTA service and *processCTAs()* method to inspect all URLs in the message body and replace those URLs that match a Location with short URLs for tracking.
-It then invokes the XingClient created earlier from the service manager and uses the client to authenticate against the XING API.

-The next step is to use the client's inherited *post()* method to transmit a POST request to the API endpoint https://api.xing.com/v1/users/ID/status_message containing the user's identifier on XING and the message content.
+The next step is to invoke the XingClient created earlier from the service manager and uses the client to authenticate against the XING API.
+The method uses the client's inherited *post()* method to transmit a POST request to the API endpoint https://api.xing.com/v1/users/ID/status_message containing the user's identifier on XING and the message content.
 If successful, the response will contain a Location header containing the URL to the posted message.
 It's now easy enough to extract the message identifier from this and create a new Location record pointing to it in the CampaignChain database.
 This Location can later be used in CampaignChain's Call-to-Action tracking.

 At the same time, a new XingMessage record is also created to store the message URL and unique message identifier on XING.
 This message identifier